 It is not always easy to know what causes anxiety or what to do about it.
+Life circumstances, past and current experiences, all play a part.
 Sometimes anxiety is an elevated form of worry that causes you to avoid certain situations.
-It can lead us to catastrophic thinking and turn our worst-case scenarios into the most likely outcome.
-When anxiety carries you away it can feel life limiting.
+It turns your worst-case scenarios into the most likely outcome.
+Insomnia, depression and isolation start to creep in.

 “Evolution favours an anxious gene” – Aaron Beck

 If you are experiencing anxiety you are not alone.
 Some things we get anxious about seem hard-wired in the brain, like snakes.
 Other fears we have learnt based on what has happened to us, whether it is about social situations, intimacy or trying something new.